mbastian/datafu/contrib/mr/README.md

 Override the `AbstractJob` or `AbstractAvroJob` and define a mapper and reducer class.

-Alsom checkout the examples in the `/test/java` folder.
+Also, checkout the examples in the `/test/java` folder.

 #### How to configure and run a job?